 - nationalism that seeks to expand the nation's influence and power

-Historically, fascists have opposed modernization "if that term means liberalism, democracy, Marxism, individualism, and feminism," said historian Chris Wright, an adjunct assistant professor at City University of New York.
+Historically, fascists have opposed modernization "if that term means liberalism, democracy, Marxism, individualism, and feminism," Chris Wright, an adjunct assistant professor at City University of New York, said.
 On the other hand, fascists have favorited modernization "if the term means technological and economic advancement, military superiority, efficiency, and the glorification of speed and machines," Wright wrote in the essay "Reflections on Fascism," published on ResearchGate in 2020, which has not yet been peer-reviewed.

 Related: Who was Karl Marx?